Free Trial

 What is iShares Global Financials ETF's current short interest?

-Short interest is the volume of iShares Global Financials ETF shares that have been sold short but have not yet been covered or closed out.
-As of June 15th, traders have sold 17,500 shares of IXG short.
-0.37% of iShares Global Financials ETF's shares are currently sold short.
+Short interest is the volume of iShares Global Financials ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 30th, investors have sold 12,000 shares of IXG short.
+0.25% of iShares Global Financials ETF's shares are currently sold short.
 Learn More on iShares Global Financials ETF's current short interest.

 What is a good short interest percentage for iShares Global Financials ETF?